MQTT High Availability

 Avoid loss of data

 Many typical MQTT clients run on constrained devices with limited resources and cannot (really) persist data.
-Even if a client can store data in times of missing connectivity, this configuration becomes too complex to implement since you must consider too many aspects when choosing one for your solution.
+Even if a client can store data when connectivity is lost, this configuration becomes too complex to implement since you must consider too many aspects when choosing one for your solution.

 For example, you have a sensor that collects data and uses an MQTT broker to publish information on different topics.
 When a server goes down and the MQTT broker loses connection, all information gathered by a sensor during the server’s downtime period will not be published by the broker and will not be received by clients.
 As a result, your system will lose data between when the broker lost the connection and when the connection was finally restored.

-If your system were equipped with the MQTT High Availability, it would continue seamless operation since switching from one node to another takes only several seconds.
+If your system were equipped with the MQTT High Availability, it would continue to operate seamlessly since switching from one node to another takes only several seconds.
 As a result, all information between the two mentioned earlier data points would still be available.

 How does MQTT High Availability differ from single-node systems?